Skip to Main Content

 Prognosis for optic pathway glioma

-The long-term survival rate for childhood OPG is high (above 90% in the United States).
+The long-term survival rate for childhood OPG is high (above 90% or 9 in 10) in the United States.
 But treatment and management of these tumors is complex.
 Vision problems are common in survivors.
 Depending on the tumor location, endocrine function may also be affected.

 A pediatric cancer care team will need to plan treatments.
 They will balance cure and quality of life.
 Every case is different.
 Ask your care provider for information about your child’s treatment and prognosis.